 The 2017-2021 strategic planning process produced a new vision for the school.
 The main priority of the college will always be to educate and develop future leaders through the development of strategic perspectives, critical thinking, and cultural awareness, as well as enhancing the capability to advise senior leaders and policy makers.
-Our other missions in support of educating and developing leaders are helping to define the future Navy and its roles and missions; supporting combat readiness; strengthening global maritime partnerships; promoting ethics and leadership throughout the force; contributing knowledge to shape effective decisions through our Maritime History Center expertise; and through the Stockton Center for the Study of International Law, providing expertise and advice to the international legal community.
-To accomplish these missions, the college must preserve a current and relevant curriculum, a world-class faculty and staff, and the best and brightest joint student body educated both during time spent at the college and through a robust alumni program of lifelong learning afterward.
+Our other missions in support of educating and developing leaders are helping to define the future Navy and its roles and missions; supporting combat readiness; strengthening global maritime partnerships; promoting ethics and leadership throughout the force; contributing knowledge to shape effective decisions through our John B. Hattendorf Center for Maritime Historical Research expertise; and through the Stockton Center for International Law, providing expertise and advice to the international legal community.
+To accomplish these missions, the college must preserve a current and relevant curriculum, a world-class faculty and staff, and the best and brightest Joint student body educated both during time spent at the college and through a robust alumni program of lifelong learning afterward.